mindplay-dk/funbox/README.md

 );
 ```

-Note the use of the attribute `#[id("cache.path")]` applied to the `string $path` argument for the `FileCache` function expression - this tells the container to look up the dependency in the component named `cache.path`.
+Note the use of the attribute `#[id("cache.path")]` applied to the `string $path` argument for the `FileCache` function expression - this tells the container to resolve the dependency using the component named `cache.path`.

-Other dependencies in this example are singletons - they're registered under their type-names, so they can be automatically resolved against the type-hints of other function expressions.

-Now create a `Container` and grab your component instance from it:
+Now create a `Container` and look up a component instance:

 ```php
 $container = $context->createContainer();